-Five things we learned from the Avatar: The Way of Water trailer
+Five things we learnt from the Avatar: The Way of Water trailer

 While the trailer refuses to give away much in terms of plot or character, there are a handful of key details we can take from it.

-See below for five things we learned in the Avatar: The Way of Water trailer...
+See below for five things we learnt in the Avatar: The Way of Water trailer...

 It’s gonna be a wet one